andrewcumming/crustcool/README.md

-	extra_heating	if set, turn on extra heating in the NS ocean during accretion. extra_Q		strength of extra heating in MeV extra_y		depth of extra heating in g/cm^2
+	extra_heating	if set, turn on extra heating in the NS ocean during accretion. extra_Q		strength of extra heating in MeV extra_y		depth of extra heating in g/cm^2 deep_heating_factor	factor by which to multiply the deep heating strength (useful to be able to control deep heating and shallow heating independently; equivalent to changing mdot for deep heating only)

 	Edep	energy deposited (used for magnetar heating) Einner	(optional) a different value of energy deposited for the inner crust